 A good business plan acts as a guide when starting your business and is very important when it comes to mobilizing capital.
 It should include:

-Executive Summary: The following are the key areas that will be featured here; About us: this will entail the mission, vision, and objectives of your business.
+About us: this will entail the mission, vision, and objectives of your business.

 Market Analysis: Information about your target market and your competition in the market after conducting your analysis.

-Business Model: Explanation as to how your business will generate its income, and revenues and how it will set its prices.
+Business Model: Explanation as to how your business will generate its income and revenues, and how it will set its prices.

-Financial Projections: A revenue, expense, and profit projection and break-even analysis as well as the financial needs of the business.
+Financial Projections: A revenue, expense, and profit projection and break-even analysis, as well as the financial needs of the business.

 Legal Structure and Compliance